 Pain Management Palliative Care and Addiction Course

 New York ACEP developed emergency physician directed webinars to assist members in meeting the New York State requirement for three hours of CME in Pain Management and Palliative Care.
-Online access to the webinars is available to members for free.
+Online access to the webinars is available to New York ACEP members for free and to other ACEP chapter members and non-members for a nominal registration fee.

 By July 1, 2017, every physician and prescriber who has a DEA registration will need to complete three hours of course work or training in pain management, palliative care and addiction.
 Governor Andrew Cuomo and the New York State Legislature passed the measure in June 2016 as part of a comprehensive package to combat opioid abuse that also included extensive new requirements on health insurers to cover needed treatments.